-Therapy Didn't Work for Me Until I Realized This One Thing
+Therapy Didn't Work for Me Until I Changed This One Thing

 I used to believe that if I just prayed harder, or visualized better, I’d finally heal.
 That if I raised my vibration, repeated the affirmations, or aligned my energy with ‘abundance,’ all my pain would disappear.
 But it didn’t.
 Therapy didn’t work.
 Law of Attraction didn’t work.
 Faith alone didn’t work.
 I was still drowning in anxiety, trauma, and a crushing feeling that something was wrong with me.
 I thought maybe I just wasn’t doing it right.
 But the truth was, I was looking in all the wrong places for healing—until I realized one thing that changed everything.